igrigorik/http-client-hints/draft.md

 One way to infer some of these capabilities is through User-Agent (UA) detection against an established database of client signatures.
 However, this technique requires acquiring such a database, integrating it into the serving path, and keeping it up to date.
 However, even once this infrastructure is deployed, UA sniffing has the following limitations:

-  - UA detection depends on acquiring and maintenance of external databases
+  - UA detection requires an external device database
   - UA detection cannot reliably identify all static variables
   - UA detection cannot infer any dynamic client preferences
   - UA detection is not cache friendly

 A popular alternative strategy is to use HTTP cookies to communicate some information about the client.
 However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.

-This document defines a new request Client Hint header field, "CH", that allows the client to make available hints, both static and dynamic, to origin and intermediate servers about its preference and capabilities.
-"CH" allows server-side content adaption without imposing additional latency on the client, requiring the use of additional device databases, while allowing cache-friendly deployments.
+This document defines a new request Client Hint header field, "CH", that allows the client to perform proactive content negotiation {{I-D.ietf-httpbis-p2-semantics}} by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header which is used to indicate prefered response formats.

 Notational Conventions